-If a file system is mounted to a Linux ECS and a Windows ECS, on the Windows ECS, data cannot be written to the files created by the Linux ECS.
+If a file system is mounted to a Linux and a Windows, on the Windows, you cannot write data to the files created by the Linux.

 A shared NFS file system belongs to the root user and cannot be modified.
 The write permission is granted to a user only when both the values of UID and GID of the user are 0.
 You can check your UID using Windows commands.
 If the value of UID is, for example, -2, you do not have the write permission.